How to Make a Budget in 7 Simple Steps

 We have plenty of resources at Money Bliss to help you out.

-Later in the post, we will discuss in detail on how to make a budget.
+Later in the post, we will discuss in detail how to make a budget.
 Plus you won’t pull out your hair doing it!

 Too many times people get caught up in what to put in a personal budget and what not to include in the budget.
 One of the biggest mistakes is forgetting a category, and then, being short on money for the month.